shalini-mekala11/MTribes/README.md

 A User notification will be locally delivered to the device at the scheduled time reminding the user about the pickup of the car.

+Functionality to schedule a pickup is only available on the mapview and not the listview at the moment.